gimseng/99-ML-Learning-Projects/009/exercise/readme.md

 ### Problem Statement
-Cross-sell Prediction Predict Health Insurance Owners' who will be interested in Vehicle Insurance.The main idea is to find if a person is interested to get vehicular insurance or not.
+Cross-sell Prediction Predict Health Insurance Owners' who will be interested in Vehicle Insurance.

+The main idea is to predict if a person is interested to get a vehicular insurance or not.

 ### Task Details

 Your client is an Insurance company that has provided Health Insurance to its customers now they need your help in building a model to predict whether the policyholders (customers) from past year will also be interested in Vehicle Insurance provided by the company.

 Now, in order to predict, whether the customer would be interested in Vehicle insurance, you have information about demographics (gender, age, region code type), Vehicles (Vehicle Age, Damage), Policy (Premium, sourcing channel) etc.